stronnag/bbl2kml/README.md

 In locales where comma is used as decimal "point", then comma should not be used as a separator.

-If a syntactically valid home postion is given, without altitude, an online elevation service is used to adjust mission elevations in the KML.
+If a syntactically valid home position is given, without altitude, an online elevation service is used to adjust mission elevations in the KML.

 Examples: